How to Be Less Lonely as A Nomad

 🫥 Loneliness can hit everyone

 - The introvert: Loneliness can visit the introvert nomad.
 Just because someone is more introverted than extroverted doesn't mean living like an eremite.
-Introverts can have a hard time making new friends, and some are maybe better to maintain long friendships.
-Sometimes introverts like to have less superficial acquaintances but rather deep friendships.
+Introverts can have a hard time making new friends, and some may be better at maintaining long friendships.
+Sometimes, introverts prefer fewer superficial acquaintances and deeper friendships.

-- The extrovert: Although they shine as social butterflies when extroverts lack deep friendships, they can feel lonely too.
-For some, it might be easy to meet new people but the connection doesn't reach a deeper level of friendship.
+- The extrovert: Although they shine as social butterflies, when extroverts lack deep friendships, they can feel lonely, too.
+For some, it might be easy to meet new people, but the connections don't go beyond a surface level of friendship.
 Some extroverts have a hard time maintaining existing friendships and focusing on the friends they have because they are constantly making new friends.

-- The solo-traveling nomad: Traveling solo can lead to the feeling of loneliness, especially when starting out the nomad life with limited nomad friendships.
-Maybe existing friends back home fade away as the nomad journey continues, or long-time friends still exist but life on the road still feels rather lonely.
+- The solo-traveling nomad: Traveling solo can lead to feelings of loneliness, especially when starting in the nomad life with limited nomad friendships.
+Maybe existing friends back home fade away as the nomadic journey continues, or long-time friends still exist, but life on the road still feels rather lonely.

 - The nomadic couple: Just because you are in a relationship doesn't mean you feel a fulfilled social life.
-Especially when one partner is more outgoing and the other partner prefers staying in, it can cause an imbalance in the desired social life.
-Maybe the female partner wishes to bathe in female energy from time to time, catching up with girlfriends chitchatting over a cup of coffee or tea.
+Especially when one partner is more outgoing and the other prefers staying in, this imbalance can create a mismatch in the desired social life.
+Maybe the female partner wishes to bathe in female energy from time to time, catching up with girlfriends, chit-chatting over a cup of coffee or tea.

 - The hustler: Some nomads are hyper-focused on work, which shows a high level of discipline - a great attitude to have.
-However, when work takes the majority of your day, and there is little to no time left to socialize, this can lead to the feeling of loneliness too.
-Maybe your life and your work are in different time zones and whenever your coworkers go out for social dinners, you have client calls.
+However, when work takes up most of your day and there is little to no time left for socializing, this can lead to feelings of loneliness, too.
+Maybe your life and your work are in different time zones, and whenever your coworkers go out for social dinners, you have client calls.

-- The adventurer: This nomad is traveling to remote destinations, swims against the swarm, and there is hardly any person to connect with, because you just don't find other nomads in the Patagonian countryside or the outskirts of Samarkand in Uzbekistan.
-Your bucket list or simply your travel interest doesn't bring you to the typical nomad hotspots a la Lisbon, Bali, Chiang Mai, and Koh Phangan.
+- The adventurer: This nomad is traveling to remote destinations, swims against the swarm, and there is hardly any person to connect with, because you don't find other nomads in the Patagonian countryside or the outskirts of Samarkand in Uzbekistan.
+Your bucket list — or simply your travel interests —doesn't bring you to the typical nomad hotspots, a la Lisbon, Bali, Chiang Mai, and Hoi An.

 🤓 Know your social capacity

 Be aware of your social capacity.
 It's important to know your limits and understand how much social interaction you need to feel fulfilled.
-If you prefer a more solitary lifestyle, that's okay too.
-You can still combat loneliness by finding activities that you enjoy and that allow you to connect with others.
+If you prefer a more solitary lifestyle, that's okay, too.
+You can still combat loneliness by finding activities you enjoy that let you connect with others.

-- You like working with others: If you want to spend your work day with other people, consider joining coworking or coliving spaces.
-Coworking spaces allow you to spend your work day in a community while living on your own.
-Coliving spaces combine sharing work and private life with other nomads.
+- You like working with others: If you want to spend your workday with others, consider joining a coworking or coliving space.
+Coworking spaces allow you to spend your workday in a community while living on your own.
+Coliving spaces combine work and private life with other nomads.

-- You like living with others: As mentioned already, coliving spaces give you access to live with other nomads in one house or your own space on the same property.
+- You like living with others: As mentioned already, coliving spaces let you live with other nomads in one house or have your own space on the same property.
 Popular coliving communities are Selina and Hivegeist.
-If you want to combine coliving with a retreat, have a look at Nomad Escape, Nomad Cruise, or Wifi Tribe.
+If you want to combine coliving with a retreat, check out Nomad Escape, Nomad Cruise, or Wifi Tribe.

 - You want to share experiences with others: If you want to share business-related or personal development experiences with others, research nomad retreats, nomad conferences, and events.
-If you prefer to share fun activities with others, think about your hobbies and interest, and join local groups you can find on Facebook or meetup.com.
-For example cooking classes, runner's club, tennis club, yoga studios, dancing classes, or joining a local book club.
+If you prefer to share fun activities with others, think about your hobbies and interests, and join local groups on Facebook or Meetup.com.
+For example, cooking classes, a runner's club, a tennis club, yoga studios, dancing classes, or joining a local book club.

 🤩 Ideas to feel less lonely

 - Meet new people during work hours: Join coworking and/or coliving spaces.
-If you like the space, sign up for a monthly membership as it takes time to make new connections, and start a new friendship.
+If you like the space, sign up for a monthly membership, as it takes time to make new connections and build new friendships.

-- Make new friends through shared interests: Have a look at meetup.com or local Facebook groups and find people who share the same hobby.
-From local book clubs to dance classes, fitness groups, yoga classes, and chess groups, it is easier to meet people who share the same interests or have the same hobby.
+- Make new friends through shared interests: Check out Meetup.com or local Facebook groups to find people who share your hobby.
+From local book clubs to dance classes, fitness groups, yoga classes, and chess groups, it is easier to meet people who share your interests or hobbies.

 🥰 6 types of people you want to have in your life